wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 Contributors: srcoley, douglaskarr
 Tags: jquery, widget, widgets, image, images, rotator, slider Requires at least: 2.7
-Tested up to: 3.9.2
+Tested up to: 4.0.0
-Stable tag: 0.3.1
+Stable tag: 0.3.2

-A simple widget for rotating and displaying images in your sidebar, allowing you to loop, set the speed, target a new window if linked, and even randomize the order!
+A sidebar widget for rotating and displaying images in your sidebar, allowing you to loop, set the speed, target a new window if linked, and even randomize the order!
 Great for displaying client logos on a corporate site.

 == Description ==

 **Overview**

-A widgetized plugin that puts an image rotator on your theme.
+A widgetized plugin that puts an image rotator on your theme in any sidebar.
 You can choose from three different transitions: linear, loop, and fade.
 In the widget settings you have the ability to set the transition speed, apply nofollow if linked, open links in a new window, upload/select images to add to the Image Rotator, and to drag & drop to reorder the order you want the images to appear.
 Or you can set randomize and each time the widget loads it will start with a random image and work its way through your array.
 Watch the video below for a short demonstration of workflow.

 http://www.youtube.com/watch?v=D7YMN8b0Olg